Brad Dexter: First TV work

 Dexter then shifted largely into television, appearing in episodes of Climax!, The Gale Storm Show, How to Marry a Millionaire, Pursuit, Studio One in Hollywood, Wagon Train, Bat Masterson, Have Gun – Will Travel, Zane Grey Theatre, Behind Closed Doors, Cimarron City, Yancy Derringer, This Man Dawson, 77 Sunset Strip, Colt 45, The Man from Blackhawk, Tightrope, Mr. Lucky, Bat Masterton, and Wanted: Dead or Alive, starring Steve McQueen.

 Further film work

 Even after embarking into television, Dexter still made the occasional feature film, such as Last Train from Gun Hill (1959), directed by John Sturges, and Vice Raid (1959), and was second billed in 13 Fighting Men (1960).

-He was then cast as a gunslinger in The Magnificent Seven (1960), directed by John Sturges for Walter Mirisch's production firm The Mirisch Company.
+He was then cast as gunman Harry Luck, an acquaintance of Chris Adams (Yul Brynner) in The Magnificent Seven (1960), directed by John Sturges for Walter Mirisch's production firm The Mirisch Company.
 Both Sturges and Mirisch had worked with Dexter before.
-He was praised for his work, and it became his best-known role and most famous film.
+He was praised for his work as the upbeat opportunist Harry, and it became his best-known role and most famous film.